 If using the POINTS GRADING SCALE:

 - CAUTION: If you change the number of answer options, it will change for all questions on the assessment.
-The example below shows what happens if the example above is changed to 5 answer options.

 If using a STANDARDS-BASED GRADING SCALE

 - Add work space and format that work space.

 In the example shown above: